-Much of this progress has been made possible through collaboration and support from the Central Office for Recovery, Reconstruction and Resiliency (COR3) and FEMA.
+Much of this progress has been made possible through collaboration and support from the Central Office for Recovery, Reconstruction and Resiliency (COR3) and Federal Emergency Management Agency (FEMA).
 Before LUMA commenced services, the previous operator had submitted only 37 projects to COR3 and FEMA for their consideration.
 In the three years since, LUMA has worked closely and cooperatively with both agencies to submit 423 projects for consideration of federal funding - a record pace for Puerto Rico.
-These 423 projects would represent \$13+ billion in federal funds and are critical to allowing for the short- and long-term investments necessary to transform and modernize the electric system and significantly improve service for customers across the island.
+These 423 projects represent \$13+ billion in federal funds and are critical to allowing for the short- and long-term investments necessary to transform and modernize the electric system and significantly improve service for customers across the island.
 Of those projects, 164 projects have received obligation, representing over \$2 billion of project investments, as well as \$2 billion incremental in available spend to procure long-lead materials and the engineering services needed to execute additional work.
-Already, LUMA has energized 29 of the 164 projects that were obligated, including critical transmission priority pole replacement, distribution pole replacement projects, as well as critical substation projects, including a substation in Manatí.
+Already, of the 164 projects that are obligated, 142 are currently under construction and 29 have been energized.
+This work currently being executed in the field or already contributing to a more reliable and robust electrical system includes critical transmission priority pole replacement, distribution pole replacement projects, as well as critical substation projects, including a substation in Manatí.

 Much more, however, remains to be done to allow the grid to reach the levels of reliability and resilience that Puerto Ricans expect and deserve.
-LUMA continues to work on 136 obligated projects that are planned or underway to improve service reliability and build system resiliency, including:
+Other key programs that are planned or underway to improve service reliability and build system resiliency, including:

-- The Vegetation Safety and Reliability Initiative, an island-wide initiative that will target overgrown vegetation from over 16,000 miles of powerlines to dramatically reduce outages for all customers by up to 45% once complete, - The Smart Meter Initiative will install 1.5 million electric meters across Puerto Rico that will help modernize electric service across the island by helping to restore service more quickly, and improving customer service, and, - The upgrading of the energy management system (EMS) to be able to provide modern levels of operational capabilities.
+- The Vegetation Safety and Reliability Initiative, an island-wide initiative that will target overgrown vegetation from over 16,000 miles of powerlines to dramatically reduce outages for all customers by up to 45% once complete, the first portion of which has been obligated. - The Smart Meter Initiative will install 1.5 million electric meters across Puerto Rico that will help modernize electric service across the island by helping to restore service more quickly, and improving customer service, and, - The deployment of a modern Energy Management System (EMS) and a new Primary Control Center Secondary Data Center & Control Room will provide advanced operational capabilities.

-In addition, LUMA continues to work with COR3 and FEMA on more than 250 projects that have yet to be obligated, including allowing for the large-scale deployment of distribution automation, the rebuilding of critical transmission lines, and the deployment of a cutting-edge networked microgrid project serving Vieques and Culebra.
-LUMA also continues to complete the interconnection of 729 MW of utility-scale solar and 350 MW of battery.
-Even with these investments, however, the reliability experienced by Puerto Rico would continue to be at the bottom of the fourth quartile of peer utilities, as measured according to industry standards such as IEEE 1366.
-LUMA continues to work with COR3, FEMA and other stakeholders to fill the island's energy needs and complete the transformation and modernization of the grid to allow for the integration of 100% renewable generation and provision of sufficiently reliable and resilient energy.
+In addition, LUMA continues to work with COR3 and FEMA on more than 250 projects that have initiated the approval process.
+These include allowing for the large-scale deployment of distribution automation, the rebuilding of critical transmission lines, and the deployment of a cutting-edge networked microgrid project serving Vieques and Culebra.
+LUMA also continues to complete the interconnection of 729 MW of utility-scale solar and 350 MW of utility-scale battery energy storage awarded through a competitive solicitation to independent power developers.
+Furthermore, LUMA continues to work with COR3, FEMA and other stakeholders to enable fulfillment of the island's energy needs and complete the transformation and modernization of the grid to allow for the integration of 100% renewable generation reliably.

-In the next sections, LUMA will provide a high-level system overview, including the challenges and expected impacts of these investments, and then go into further detail about the system improvement plan that is being executed over the next two years, including associated budgets and planned execution.
-In short, the sections of this report provide details of the following planned actions:
+In the next sections of this report, LUMA provides a high-level system overview, including the challenges and expected impacts of these investments, and then further detail the system improvement plan that is being executed over the next two years, including associated budgets and planned execution.
+The next sections also provide details of the following planned actions:

-- Near-term restoration of out-of-service equipment, like substation transformers, circuit breakers and transmission lines, to stabilize the grid, and, - Planned long-term capital projects that include substation rebuilds, new substations, transmission line pole replacements, and transmission line rebuilds, and, - The hardening of poor performing assets and equipment.
+- Near-term restoration of out-of-service equipment, like substation transformers, circuit breakers and transmission lines, to stabilize the grid, and, - Planned long-term capital projects that include substation rebuilds, new substations, transmission line pole replacements, and transmission line rebuilds, - The hardening of poorly performing assets and equipment.